 The combined talents and expertise of chemists are essential for success in a number of subfields within science and technology.
 Our Master’s programme offers you the knowledge and training to work as a scientist who contributes to a more sustainable society.
 Through your courses and research work, you will participate in the exciting field of nanomaterial development and develop fundamental knowledge of various applications and industrial interests.
 Our staff members excel in research and in teaching, and they maintain close ties with partners in industry and academia.
 As part of your programme, you may opt to participate in an industry-based internship.

-The prestigious Debye Institute for Nanomaterials Science provides teaching and research in the programme.
-The institute focuses on three research areas: colloids, catalysis, and nanophotonics.
+- The prestigious Debye Institute for Nanomaterials Science provides the teaching staff and research facilities in the programme.

 - Accredited by the NVAO

 - Request a brochure